Arhan Isuf

-Arhan Isuf (Bulgarian: Архан Исуф; born 25 January 1999) is a Bulgarian professional footballer who plays as a defender for Hebar Pazardzhik.
+Arhan Isuf (Bulgarian: Архан Исуф; born 25 January 1999) is a Bulgarian professional footballer who plays as a defender for Fratria.

 Career

 Lokomotiv Plovdiv

 On 17 May 2015 Isuf was set on bench in the league match against Marek Dupnitsa, but stayed as unused substitute.
 He completed his professional debut on 26 November 2017 in a league match against CSKA Sofia.
 Two days later he signed his first professional contract with Lokomotiv until June 2020.

 Loan to Arda

 On 8 June 2018 Isuf was sent on loan to the Second League team Arda Kardzhali for the 2018–19 season.

+Krumovgrad

+In January 2025, he signed a contract with Krumovgrad.